ChaseJA-DC/EverRogue/README.md

 Everogue is our game that we made for our final capstone project, it's an alpha and proof of concept for a top down pixel rogue like.

-Run the unity.exe to start the game
+Run the unity.exe to start the game (located in bin)

 Developed on Unity Engine